Pikecillo/chaos-crypt/README.md

 If you want to try it out, you can go to folder ccrypt-dist and run the *ccrypt* shell script.

+To generate a key into the current folder

-    $ sh ccrypt e ../res/keys/KEY1 ccrypt ccrypt.enc
+    $ sh ccrypt g key.tde

-That'll encrypt the ccrypt script into file ccrypt.enc
+To encrypt the ccrypt script into file ccrypt.enc

+    $ sh ccrypt e key.tde ccrypt ccrypt.enc

 To decrypt it run

-    $ sh ccrypt d ../res/keys/KEY1 ccrypt.enc ccrypt.dec
+    $ sh ccrypt d key.tde ccrypt.enc ccrypt.dec

 A copy of Sun Tzu's The Art of War, and a copy of the original paper where the method is described, can be found (encrypted) in folder res/cipher-text.
-To decrypt them use key res/keys/KEY1 as well (or was it KEY2?).
+To decrypt them use key res/keys/key1 as well (or was it key2?).

 ### To anyone who might want to use **ccrypt** for anything other than mere intellectual curiosity

 - Use it for a good purpose.
-Don't be evil.
+Make ya momma proud.
-- I would bet you (unless you are [Bruce Schneier] (https://www.schneierfacts.com/)) $50 bucks you cannot break the encryption.
+- I would bet you (unless you are [Bruce Schneier] (https://www.schneierfacts.com/)) 50 bucks you cannot break the encryption.
-However.
-I don't know about any thorough study on the strength of the cryptosystem, so that's something to keep in mind.
+However, I don't know about any thorough study on the strength of the cryptosystem, so that's something to keep in mind.
 - Last but not least, some caveats:
     - The generated ciphertext is twice as large as the plaintext.
-    - It seems to me there is no absolute guarantee that *any* piece of plaintext can be encrypted with the **ccrypt** implementation (anything that has been encrypted can be brought back, but not everything can be encrypted).
+    - It seems to me there is no guarantee that *any* piece of plaintext can be encrypted with the **ccrypt** implementation (anything that has been encrypted can be brought back, but not *everything* can be encrypted).
 Theoretically, it is possible.
 But then again, theoretically, there would be no bound to the size the ciphertext might have.